crotteau/travelTracker/README.md

 [Megan Crotteau](https://github.com/crotteau)

 ## Technologies Used
-Fitlit is made with JavaScript, HTML, CSS, and Webpack.
+Travel Tracker is made with JavaScript, HTML, CSS, and Webpack.
 It's built using test-driven development with the Mocha Testing Framework & Chai Assertion Library.
 - To run tests: `npm test` from the associated root directory

 ## Original Project Spec Page